MilanDonhowe/MilanDonhowe.github.io/pages/portfolio.md

 ---

 # **Overview**
-This is a list of my most notable projects which I've worked on in the past few years outside of my academic work..
+Here is a collection of publicly-viewable projects I've worked on in the past few years.

 # Work Projects (Sustainability Office)
 These are the public projects I've worked on while working as a part-time student software developer.